anvc/scalar-for-unity/README.md

 # scalar-for-unity
 A bridge between Scalar and Unity.
-Not for public release at this time.
 ## Getting Started
 ### Import the package
 Import the package into your Unity project.
 Inside are a couple of demo scenes: **_ScalarInUnity** loads JSON data from the Scalar User’s Guide, and **_UnityInScalar** is a project which can be built and annotated as a media element within a Scalar book.